Pet Safe Ice Melt and Other Winter Hazards for Pets Is Really Safe?

 Ingesting around 4 milligrams of sodium per kilogram of body weight can easily lead to the death of the animal.
 Sadly, the mortality rate hovers at 50 percent or greater regardless of treatment.

 If you suspect your dog has ingested ice melt then prompt life-saving veterinary care is imperative, especially for small dogs which are very susceptible.
-Give the animal access to freshwater to help flush out the salt and quickly seek emergency medical care.
+Give the animal access to freshwater to help flush out the highly toxic salt and quickly seek emergency veterinarian medical care.

 Paw Damage From Ice Melt

-When your dog walks across the ice melt it can damage the animal’s delicate paws by causing severe chemical burns.
-The ice becomes stuck in the paws and leads to chaffing, cracking redness, blistering, and bleeding.
+When your dog walks across the ice melt it can damage the animal's delicate paw pads and lead to skin irritation by causing severe chemical burns.
+The ice melt can become stuck in the paws and lead to chaffing, cracking redness, blistering, and bleeding.

 Dog Boots to Protect From Ice Melts